TobiasPSP/EmergencyEquipment/Tools/Light Pattern Diagnostics/1 Using OPT101 to Detect Light/readme.md

 ## Better Code for Testing

 By lowering the valid range from 0-1023 to 0-863, readings will be more suitable for testing.
-In addition, I am no longer outputting the raw readings and voltages, and decided to output light intensity in percent with a float instead of an integer:
+In addition, I am no longer outputting the raw readings and voltages, and decided to output light intensity in percent with a float instead of an integer.

+Here is the improved [testing code](./1.1_Basic_Improved/1.1_Basic_Improved.ino) that now emits the detected light intensity in real-time as a percentage:

 ```c++
 // make sure you adjust the pin to the analog input pin you use